Mailing address: SOE2, Baskin School of Engineering, UC Santa Cruz, 1156 High Street, CA-95064 Santa Cruz.

 Email: pgaraud at soe dot ucsc dot edu

 I am a Full Professor in the department of Applied Mathematics and Statistics at the Baskin Shool of Engineering at UC Santa Cruz.
 My main research interests are in fluid dynamics and magnetohydrodynamics applied to astrophysics and occasionally geophysics.
 I specialize in semi-analytical work, using a combination of "pen-and-paper" calculations with moderate-size numerical computations.
 I also collaborate with researchers specialized in high-performance computing of fluid dynamical phenomena and help in the interpretation of the numerical results.
 I am a member of the Fluid Dynamics Group of UCSC, and of the Theoretical Astrophysics at Santa Cruz (TASC) research unit.
+I am also on the Faculty of the GFD Summer Program (WHOI), and the founding director of the Kavli Summer Program in Astrophysics

 My main research interests at the moment are: